isomerpages/iras-taxacademy/_tomorrow-tax-professional/skillsfuture-credit.md

 ---
-title: 'SkillsFuture Credit'
+title: SkillsFuture Credit
 permalink: /tomorrow-tax-professional/skillsfuture-credit/
-breadcrumb: 'SkillsFuture Credit'
+breadcrumb: SkillsFuture Credit
 ---
 ### **SkillsFuture Credit**

 SkillsFuture Credit aims to encourage individuals to take ownership of their skills development and lifelong learning.
 All Singaporeans aged 25 and above will receive an opening credit of S$500 from January 2016.
 Your credit will not expire and the government will provide periodic top-ups, so you may accumulate your credit.